brand0nM/School-District-Analysis/README.md

 ---
 ## Results
-There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).
 - Charter schools perform better than public schools on standardized test.
 - Schools with a population of less than 2,000 outperform those with a population larger than 2,000.
 - Schools with a medium population outperform schools with a population of less than 1,000.
 - Grade level does not affect performance on standardized tests.
 - The amount spent per student at top performing schools the same as the bottom performing.
 - The amount spent per student is an important factor, but charter schools tend to recieve- and rely on- donation's outside of the district budget.
-- The main difference between public and chater schools is the attention to the skewedness of their pass rates
+- The main difference between public and chater schools is an attention to the skewedness of their pass rates
   - Public schools have a lot of students on the failing side of this distribution; its norally distibuted around the mean
   - Charter schools don't have any- or a few outliers- that lie in the bellow the mean; their data is skewed left.

 ---
 ## Summary

-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
+Charter schools are more successful- in terms of pass rates- than public schools; This can be attributed to a number of reasons outside the scope of our data.
+Before we replaced the n/a values this data set would have told a much different story; Thomas Highschool would have been in the bottom five schools instead of the top five.
+Thus we couldn't have concluded charter schools are more successful.
+Additionally, this would have changed how we viewed medium sized schools; instead of marginally outperforming small schools, medium schools would have appeared to perform nearly as bad as large schools.
+This would have also affected our district statistics and average scores.

 ---